The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Methodology

-For massive stars ($M_{\star} \gtrsim 8\,M_{\odot}$), each GCE model adopts \emph{one} of several alternative massive–star yield grids: the rotating models of \citet{Limongi2018}, the non–rotating models of \citet{Limongi2018}, or the Nomoto/Chieffi SN\,II and hypernova–enabled grids \citep{Nomoto2013,Chieffi2013}.
-These massive–star yield sets are treated as distinct categorical ingredients in our model grid, and no model combines more than one massive–star yield set.
-Enrichment from low– and intermediate–mass stars ($M_{\star} < 8\,M_{\odot}$) is taken from the Monash yields of \citet{Karakas2010}.
-Type~Ia supernova enrichment uses the metallicity–dependent yields of \citet{Shen2018} and \citet{Gronow2021}, coupled to several standard delay–time distributions (power–law, Gaussian, and exponential) following \citet{Greggio2005,Strolger2004,Matteucci2001,Maoz2014}.
+For massive stars ($M_{\star} \gtrsim 8\,M_{\odot}$), each GCE model adopts \emph{one} of several alternative massive-star-yield grids: the rotating models of \citet[hereafter LC18]{Limongi2018}, the nonrotating models of LC18, or the Nomoto/Chieffi SN-II-and-hypernova-enabled grids \citep{Chieffi2013, Nomoto2013}.
+These massive-star-yield sets are treated as distinct categorical ingredients in our model grid, and no model combines more than one massive-star-yield set.
+Enrichment from low- and intermediate-mass stars ($M_{\star} < 8\,M_{\odot}$) is taken from the Monash yields of \citet{Karakas2010}.
+SN\,Ia enrichment uses the metallicity-dependent yields of \citet{Shen2018} and \citet{Gronow2021}, coupled to several standard DTDs (power law, Gaussian, and exponential), following \citet{Greggio2005}, \citet{Strolger2004}, \citet{Matteucci2001}, and \citet{Maoz2014}.
 These SN\,Ia prescriptions constitute an additional categorical dimension in the model grid.
-The initial chemical composition of gas --- both at the start of the simulation and for any newly accreted inflow --- is drawn from the STELLar ABundances (STELLAB) library provided by NuPyCEE. \citep{Pignatari2016, Ritter2018, Battino2019} This library consists of observed stellar abundance patterns (i.e.\ real-ISM / stellar-population abundances across elements) rather than pure primordial (H + He) composition.
-Thus, inflowing material is initialized with non-zero metallicity values representative of interstellar/circum-galactic gas, as inferred from observations.
-All chemical enrichment occurs in a single, well mixed bulge gas reservoir.
-Gas flows (inflow or outflow) simply add to or remove mass from this same reservoir, with instantaneous mixing and a homogeneous chemical composition throughout.
+The initial chemical composition of gas---both at the start of the simulation and for any newly accreted inflow---is drawn from the STELLar ABundances (STELLAB) library provided by NuPyCEE \citep{Pignatari2016, Ritter2018, Battino2019}.
+This library consists of observed stellar abundance patterns (i.e., real interstellar medium (ISM)/stellar population abundances across elements) rather than pure primordial (H + He) composition.
+Thus, inflowing material is initialized with nonzero metallicity values representative of interstellar/circumgalactic gas, as inferred from observations.
+The initial metallicity is set by the categorical parameter [Fe/H]$_{\rm ini}$ (Table~\ref{tab:parameter_space}), which selects from the discrete STELLAB abundance patterns at [Fe/H] = 0.0, $-0.5$, $-1.0$, $-1.5$, and $-2.0$~dex.
+In our current implementation, this initial metallicity remains constant for all accreting gas throughout the simulation---i.e., both the primordial reservoir and subsequent infall episodes draw from the same STELLAB pattern.
+This simplification means that the metallicity of accreting gas does not evolve with time nor respond to prior enrichment in a circumgalactic medium (CGM).
+While this is a limitation, the posterior strongly prefers initial metallicities of [Fe/H] $\sim -0.5$ to $-1.0$~dex (Tables~\ref{tab:param_hdi_degeneracy} and \ref{tab:catagorical_params}), consistent with moderately preenriched infall.
+Future implementations could incorporate a time-evolving CGM metallicity that tracks the galaxy's enrichment history, which would be particularly important for interpreting the transition between infall episodes.